m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 # pentesting approach

--> pick a target and use common tools: burp suite / etc / http proxy / browser forwarding proxy I've mainly been doing approach and I don't think its very effective
+-> pick a target and use common tools: burp suite / etc / http proxy / browser forwarding proxy follow a web application pentesting methodology.

 # cli driven lateral first scanning -> tomnomnom -> etc

+A lateral approach where you scan many targets not just a single one.

 * see [tomnom](https://github.com/tomnomnom/meg)
 * see nuclei https://github.com/projectdiscovery/nuclei

 # trands in bug bounty hunting

+* targeting api's (IDOR)
 * asset discovery, nuclei
 * automation, use of AI
 * monitor applications for changes (active monitoring)

 # AI powered approach

-the subject of this talk.. similar to cli driven bug bounty hunting.
-Utlising automation.
+The subject of this talk.. similar to cli driven bug bounty hunting.
+Utilising automation.

 # the strategy 2.0 I'm working on

 I have a critera for applications:

 * newness
 * complexity
 * size

+Test applications that are complex, have multiple user types and APIs

 # LLMS / chat GPT

+You know of chatGPT and AI hype?

 chat bots.. predicting the next word on steroids